akilby/research-getting-started/README.md

     ```command-shift-p -> Install Packages -> SublimeLinter```

-3. One SublimteLinter is installed, you have to install the linting packages for Python.
+3. One SublimeLinter is installed, you have to install the linting packages for Python.
 I use several.
 Type:

     * ```command-shift-p -> Install Packages -> SublimeLinter-pycodestyle```